The Crestmoor Park Garden Club began in 1950 with six charter members. The Club grew quickly and by the end of the year there were 45 members.

 The Club is the oldest in the Crestmoor neighborhood and many of the club's scrapbooks, minutes, president notes and member booklets are stored in the archives at the Denver Public Library in the Western History department.

 In 2000, the Club celebrated its 50th anniversary with a luncheon at the Denver Country Club, honoring charter member Lavern Swalm.
-2015 marks the club’s 65th anniversary.
+2025 will be the club’s 75th anniversary!